openpnp/openpnp/Camera-Settling.md

 The first task is to see how well the camera performs.
 We need a steady stream of frames taken.

-The Diagnostics should have plotted plot a graph.
+The Diagnostics should have plotted a graph.
 In the blue curve you see how fast your camera delivers frames.
 When the blue curve is up, it is waiting for a frame, when it is down, it is analyzing the settling.
 The scale is Milliseconds.

 ![grafik](https://user-images.githubusercontent.com/9963310/81853582-e2a1b600-955c-11ea-8812-ed2accaa9f63.png)